subjektify/website/docs/reference/index.md

 # Reference Overview

-This section provides detailed information about the technical aspects of Subjektify, including its components, configurations, and APIs.
-Whether you are integrating Subjektify into your existing project, or building from scratch, this comprehensive guide is designed to assist you in leveraging the full capabilities of Subjektify.
+This section provides detailed information about the technical aspects of Subjektify and Subjekt.
+Each covering topics from configuration to detailed specification.

-## Conventions used in this section

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119.html).

-Please report technical errors and ambiguities in this specification to the [Subjektify GitHub repository](https://github.com/subjektify/subjektify).
-This specification is open source; contributions are welcome.

 ## What You Will Find Here

-The reference section is divided into several key areas, each targeting a specific aspect of Subjektify:
+The reference section is divided into two key areas, each targeting a specific aspect of Subjektify:

-- [Subjektify Reference](/docs/reference/subjektify/): Detailed documentation on the `subjektify` CLI, including command descriptions, usage examples, and configuration options.
+- [Subjektify Reference](/docs/reference/subjektify/): Detailed documentation for the `subjektify` CLI, including command descriptions, usage examples, and configuration options.
-- [Subjekt Specification](/docs/reference/subjekt/): A complete guide to the Subjekt Interface Definition Language, essential for defining and managing subjects within your applications.
+- [Subjekt Specification](/docs/reference/subjekt/): A complete guide to the Subjekt Interface Definition Language, essential for declaring and maintaining subjects within your applications.